 Preferred Growing Conditions and Cultivars

 Mexican petunias perform well when planted in full sun to partial shade, although more sun produces the best flowering.
-The plant tolerates a wide range of soil conditions, from well-drained to boggy.
-However, well-drained, fertile soil kept moist through regular water applications produces the best growth.
+The plant tolerates a wide range of soil conditions, from well-draining to boggy.
+However, well-draining, fertile soil kept moist through regular water applications produces the best growth.
 The plants also grow well in pots.
 Make sure to use a pot with bottom drainage and use a fertile potting mix that drains well.
 If you live in a cold climate, you can bring pots indoors to a bright, warm location until outdoor temperatures warm in spring.